idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 As I get older, I'm finding more satisfaction in solving a customer's problem than extending the limits of technology.
 That said, I've built bad ass complex technical systems for the first 20 years of my career so I make sure we build and use the right architecture and technology to effectively meet the customer's need.

-### Product/Market Risk vs Technical Risk: Product/Market Risk
+### Product/Market Risk or Technical Risk: Product/Market Risk

 Incubations need to prove a risk can be overcome, either product/market or technical.
 Product/market risk is "Do customers want your product," while technical risk is "Can we build the tech to deliver it."